Mazinger Z vs. The Great General of Darkness: Plot

-In a rare display of vulnerability, Koji spends a moment of solitude contemplating the pictures of his father and grandfather, and admits with tears in his eyes that even though he is scared and Mazinger is not repaired, he will do whatever it takes to succeed in this last mission, even if this means sacrificing his own life.
+Koji spends a moment of solitude contemplating the pictures of his father and grandfather, and admits with tears in his eyes that even though he is scared and Mazinger is not repaired, he will do whatever it takes to succeed in this last mission, even if this means sacrificing his own life.
 Without him knowing, Sayaka listens to everything he says.
-Before leaving the Institute, he visits Shiro, who fortunately is waking up.
-There are more reports on the monsters' presence, and Koji must face them.
-On his way out, Yumi tries to stop him, warning him that the transfusion has weakened him and it's not safe to fight in his state.
+Before leaving the Institute, he visits Shiro, who is waking up.
+Yumi tries to stop Koji on his way out, warning him that the transfusion has weakened him and it is not safe to fight in his state.
 Koji refuses to stay and leaves.
-In the Jet Pilder hangar, he finds Sayaka, who gives him the birthday gift Shiro was never able to give him.
-She knows this may be the last time she sees him, and all she can do is wish him luck before running away in tears.
-When Koji finally activates Mazinger, even the early morning sunlight is enough to make him tumble.
+In the Jet Pilder hangar, he finds Sayaka, who gives him the birthday gift Shiro was not able to give him.

 Mommothos is the first to strike, but succumbs to Mazinger's breast fire.
 Using Jet Scrander, Koji reaches the place where the rest of the monsters are waiting for him, but is soon taken to the ground.
 Mazinger is now surrounded by many beasts led by Juuma.
 Their collective forces are more than what the robot can take at this point and Boss and Sayaka decide to help him by sending Boss Borot on a pair of Diana's missiles.
 By chance, Boss strikes directly on Dante, who was attacking Mazinger, and blows him into pieces.
 Wardam, the Insect Beast, sends him back to the Institute with a violent hit.
-After that, it's not long before Mazinger ends up stuck on a rock wall with a trident on its belly, badly battered.
+After that, it is not long before Mazinger ends up stuck on a rock wall with a trident on its belly, badly battered.

 Somewhere else, the Prophet reveals his true identity: he is Kenzo Kabuto, Koji's father, and orders Tetsuya Tsurugi to take action with his robot, Great Mazinger.

 Koji is unconscious, and Shiro and Sayaka's gift, a musical box, plays on the floor of Jet Pilder.
 Just when Juuma is ready to finish Mazinger with his axe, it is intercepted by Great's Thunder Break.
 From that point on, one by one the monsters are destroyed by Tetsuya; Barungga is impaled by Mazinger Blade, Baruman is destroyed by Navel Missile, Warmdam is smashed by Atomic Punch, Orbee and Arimos are killed by Thunder Break, and Gurosten is sliced into two by Great Boomerang.
 Arsoth is destroyed by Mazinger, aided by Great Mazinger's Blades and the use of the Drill Missiles.
 The last one to die is Juuma, finished by both Mazingers' Breast Fire.
 Among his flaming remains, the cursing figure of the Dark General vows to come back and kill all of his enemies.